 He led two expeditions to the Arctic regions, the Discovery expedition and the Terra Nova expedition.

 On the first expedition, he set a new southern record by marching to latitude 82°S and discovered the, Polar (Antarctic) Plateau on which the South Pole is located.

 On the second venture, Scott led a party of five which reached the South Pole on 17 January 1912.

-On their return journey, Scott's party discovered plant fossils, proving Antarctica was once forested and joined to other continents, unfortunately he died with three of his men trying to return to his ship.
+On their return journey, Scott's party discovered plant fossils, proving Antarctica was once forested and joined to other continents, unfortunately he and his men (Wilson, Bowers, Evans and Oates) all tragically died trying to return to their ship, the Terra Nova.